EBP30/Analog-Circuit-Design/README.md

 # Analog-Circuit-Design
 A compilation of my analog circuit design

-Bouncing Ball Detector: a circuit that will reliably produce a single LED pulse every time a 3/8” diameter steel ball is dropped Into the heavy plastic base from a height of about 4 inches.
-Locate the base about 6 inches from the sensor, and place it in the provided paper plate to catch the ball.
-Only one LED pulse must be produced with each drop of the  ball, and the ON time must be independent of the audio pulse amplitude.
+Bouncing Ball Detector: Built a circuit that produces a single LED pulse every time a 3/8” diameter steel ball is dropped onto the heavy plastic base from a height of about 4 inches.
+Only one LED pulse is produced with each drop of the  ball, and the ON time is independent of the audio pulse amplitude.

-Frequency Detector: Design and build a circuit which will light a #194 lamp when the frequency of an input sinewave (from a function generator) is OUTSIDE of 1600 Hz to 2400 Hz, +/- 10%.
-The lamp must be OFF when the frequency is within these limits.
+Frequency Detector: Designed and built a circuit which lights a #194 lamp when the frequency of an input sinewave (from a function generator) is OUTSIDE of 1600 Hz to 2400 Hz, +/- 10%.
+The lamp is OFF when the frequency is within these limits.

-Function Generator: Design a “Function Generator” that produces sine, square, triangle, and pulse waveforms.
+Function Generator: Designed a “Function Generator” that produces sine, square, triangle, and pulse waveforms.
 A sketch of an imaginary front panel is shown below

 <img width="696" alt="image" src="https://user-images.githubusercontent.com/100106103/176330531-3770ffd9-e5bc-459b-a035-b7e4bf64ce70.png">

 Sine, triangle, and square wave outputs: 0 to 20Vpp, adjustable with the “Amplitude” control.
 Source and sink 50mA.
-Rise and fall time of the square wave is to be < 100usec, measured with .01μFd across output
+Rise and fall time of the square wave is < 100usec, measured with .01μFd across output

 Pulse Output:  0 to 10Vpk.
 Source and sink 200mA.
-Rise and fall time of the pulse waveform is to be < 100 nsec,  measured  with  1000  pFd  across  output.
+Rise and fall time of the pulse waveform is < 100 nsec,  measured  with  1000  pFd  across  output.
 The Pulse Output has its own “Amplitude” control.
-The “Duty Cycle” control applies to the pulse waveform only, and should adjust from approximately zero to 100%.
+The “Duty Cycle” control applies to the pulse waveform only, and adjusts from approximately zero to 100%.

-Mixed Signal modulator and demodulator: Design a circuit that will produce a PWM waveform that will be the digital representation of an input signal.
-This  waveform  will  be  sent  over  a  transmission  channel  to  a  receiver/converter  which  will reconstruct the original signal.
-The transmitter and receiver will be coupled by an opto coupler which will substitute for an optical fiber link or other digital transmission channel.
+Mixed Signal modulator and demodulator: Designed a circuit that produces a PWM waveform that will be the digital representation of an input signal.
+This waveform is sent over a transmission channel to a receiver/converter which reconstructs the original signal.
+The transmitter and receiver will be coupled by an opto coupler which substitutes for an optical fiber link or other digital transmission channel.

 <img width="718" alt="image" src="https://user-images.githubusercontent.com/100106103/176565000-a7e02cd5-05c3-4c59-b868-302c326bd116.png">